Source Advisors Main Logo

 Why use LIFO?

-LIFO can potentially reduce income taxes during periods of inflation by lowering reported cost of goods sold (COGS), leading to higher taxable income.
+LIFO can reduce income taxes during periods of inflation by increasing the cost of goods sold (COGS), leading to lower taxable income.
 It can also simplify record-keeping for certain industries.

 Who uses LIFO?